MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 ## <a name="examples"></a>Example Command Lines
 The following command line demonstrates the typical usage of `BAD_Mutations`.
+They will use the files that are present in the `Test_Data/` directory.
+The commands will assume you are running from the top-level of the cloned `BAD_Mutations` directory.
+Replace the paths to example files according to your current working directory.

+First, we will make the diretories necessary to hold output files

+    $ mkdir Output_Dir
+    $ mkdir Predictions_Dir
+    $ mkdir /scratch/BAD_Mutations_Data
+    $ mkdir /scratch/BAD_Mutations_Deps

 This command will set up the environment for predicting in barley (*Hordeum vulgare*), with very verbose output: